blackducksoftware/synopsys-detect/documentation/src/main/markdown/components/inspectors.md

 An inspector is typically a plugin that a [solution_name] detector uses to access the internal resources of a package manager through its API.

-There are currently three inspectors that [solution_name] might download and one internally coded inspector.
+There are currently three inspectors that [solution_name] might download, and one internally coded inspector.

 If [solution_name] decides that your package manager requires an external inspector you must either be online or have the applicable air gap files available.